 Online content factories like YouTube and Instagram are engaged in a constant battle for clicks and engagement.
 These are the things, after all, which drive advertising revenue.
 With the help of AI, such platforms are uniting users with content that’s maximally likely to prompt them to click again.
 The algorithm is constantly improving itself by making tweaks and then using A-B testing to see which approach yields maximum engagement – but exactly how the software works is slightly mysterious.

 The content-factory approach has drawn a little controversy, as there are social and psychological implications to the engagement-at-all-costs model.
 These have been most famously highlighted by the Netflix documentary The Social Dilemma.
 Moreover, it’s difficult to see how an AI might be instructed to account for variables like broader social good.
 For the time being, however, it’s undeniable that businesses are able to target relevant audiences thanks to the data that those audiences are readily surrendering to social media companies.
+So you can try different techniques to improve your audience number.
+For example Instagram users can find the best Instagram bot to get the target audience.
 This has completely transformed the face of modern marketing, allowing individuals to be targeted using persuasion that’s uniquely tailored to their individual profiles.

 It’s easy to think of an AI-driven automotive industry as being a utopia of self-driven cars, where a motorist might put their feet up and catch up on a spot of reading during a hectic commute.